Abdullah-Arab/ITSE321-PROJECT-COMPILER/readme.md

 - Error handling: Providing meaningful error messages for easier debugging. -->

 ## Todo

-- ( 0.4 ) Show the tokens in a new text file
-- ( 0.5 ) Show symbol table in a new text file
-- ( 0.6 ) Show the errors in a new text file ( log file )
-- ( 0.7 ) Show the source code without spaces, comments and empty lines in a new text file
+- ( 0.8 ) Show the source code without spaces, comments and empty lines in a new text file
-- ( 0.8 ) Show compilation info in the log file and in the console
+- ( 0.9 ) Solve spacing errors: the compiler should ignore spaces, tabs, and new lines

 ## Getting Started